AFTER HIGH SCHOOL OPTIONS

 Education can give you the kind of knowledge and skills that lead to more job and career opportunities.
 There are many jobs and careers that don’t require specialized education or training; however, others do.
 If you are interested in pursuing higher education or learning new skills, you have many program and school options.
-To better understand where to start and what to do, there are several questions you should consider.
+To better understand where to start and what to do, there are several questions you should consider before deciding what’s next.

 To get started, consider the kind of work you enjoy and think worthwhile.
 What interests you?
 What comes naturally to you?
 And what’s your idea of an amazing challenge?
 Taking a career interest assessment can be a good first step.
 After you’ve identified some careers that interest you, see what kind of education and training is required and how the salaries match up with your financial goals.
 When thinking about your educational and career goals, colleges and vocational schools often opportunities and certifications that can prepare you for the job market and help you reach your career goals.